fishcus/KAP-manual/en/datasource/import_file.en.md

 2. Create Model and Cube

    - With the above Hive fact table, create a model as usual.
-Please refer to [the model design guide](../data_modeling.en.md) for more information.
+Please refer to [Model Design Basics](../model/model_design/data_modeling.en.md) for more information.

 > **Note:** Please don't use lookup table in the model yet.
 It is not supported at the moment.

    - Create a cube based on the model above.
-Please refer to [the cube guide](../cube/create_cube.en.md) for more information.
+Please refer to [Cube Design Basics](../model/cube_design/create_cube.en.md) for more information.

    - To enable data import by files on the cube, add the following to the cube's advanced settings.